Gdalik/EarQuiz_Frequencies/README.md

 ## Installation

-*To use the application out of the box, you can just download the distribution package for your OS (Windows or macOS), run it and follow the installation process.*
+*To use the application out of the box, you can just download the distribution package for your OS (Windows, macOS or Linux), run it and follow the installation process.*

 You can also clone (download) this repository and launch the program from [Python](https://www.python.org/).
 It has been tested with Python 3.9, 3.10 and 3.11.
 So, make sure the proper version of interpreter is installed on your computer.